Are you thinking of buying the house where you live for rent?

 If you have doubts about whether it is worth buying that home or not, you can consult us at Geräh Real Estate Partners where you will have all the attention you need and you will be able to clarify your doubts about whether it is profitable for you to buy the house where you are renting.

-How is the rent with option to buy going?
+How do I rent with option to buy?

 As a first point, you should know that if you are taking this option into account, you must state it together with the rental contract.
 It is a mixed contract: On the one hand we have a lease (according to the current Urban Leasing Law) and, on the other, a clause with the option to buy..